 Many new arrivals will find the mixture of unfamiliar Kyrgyz and Russian traditions and habits strange.
 This former Soviet Union republic was isolated for many years and, as a result, there are very few expats who will have encountered local behaviour.
 Foreigners therefore often experience a significant degree of culture shock in Kyrgyzstan.

 Language in Kyrgyzstan

-Like many former Soviet Union countries, the people of Kyrgyzstan were made to give up their native languages and speak Russian.
+Like many former Soviet Union countries, the people of Kyrgyzstan were made to give up their native languages and speak only Russian.
 Today, Russian is more common in the northern region and in larger cities, while Kyrgyz is more common in the south.

 Kyrgyz is a Turkic language related to Kazakh and Uzbek.
-It shares the Cyrillic script with Russian but has three extra letters that reflect unique Kyrgyz sounds.
+It shares the Cyrillic script with Russian, but has three extra letters that reflect unique Kyrgyz sounds.

-Etiquette and Customs in Kyrgyzstan
+Etiquette and customs in Kyrgyzstan

 Toasts are made frequently, usually with vodka.
-Men are expected to take part in every toast they are offered; women can sometimes politely decline alcohol, but otherwise are expected to keep up with every toast.
+Men are expected to take part in every toast they are offered; women can sometimes politely decline alcohol, but are otherwise expected to keep up with every toast.
 It is common that if a bottle of vodka is opened, it must be finished in one sitting.

-Doing Business in Kyrgyzstan
+Doing business in Kyrgyzstan

 It is not unusual for a Kyrgyz businessperson to arrive late to a meeting, and it should not be seen as an insult nor should expats allow it to blemish their perception of the person's work ethic.
 Try not to plan meetings too far in advance, as they will inevitably be rescheduled at least once or twice.